raydac/zxpoly/README.md

  - Disks .TRD, .SCL

 # Prebuilt versions
-The Latest prebuilt versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases).
+The prebuilt versions of the emulator and sprite editor can be downloaded from [the release page](https://github.com/raydac/zxpoly/releases/tag/2.0).
-The Emulator is written in Java and its pure JAR file can be started in command line with just `java -jar zxpoly-emul-2.0-SNAPSHOT.jar`
+The emulator is written in Java and its JAR file can be started just through command line `java -jar zxpoly-emul-2.0-SNAPSHOT.jar`
-By default it uses the embedded ZX-Poly Test ROM image for start, but you can pass through **File->Options->Active ROM** and select another SOS+TR-DOS 128 ROM source (from list of links) and after that reload the emulator, keep in mind that WorldOfSpectrum FTP works not very stable so I recommend prefer VirtualTRDOS as ROM source.
-After loading, the ROM will be cached on your machine for future usage.
+By default it starts embedded ZX-Poly Test ROM image, but it can be replaced by ZX-128 SOS in **File->Options->Active ROM**, the ROM will be downloaded from one of remote network resources.

 # Supported videomodes
 ## Standard ZX-Spectrum 256x192 (2 colors per pixel in 8x8 block)